lucasavila00/tug/README.md

 ## Alternatives

-`tfx` is inspired by `fp-ts` ReaderTaskEither and `effect-ts`, but focuses on:
+`tug` is inspired by `fp-ts` ReaderTaskEither and `effect-ts`, but focuses on:

 - a simpler API that's easier to learn
 - fluent API inspired by `zio`
 - simpler Typescript compile errors
 - no focus on pure functional programming and HKT

-TIP: The internal state of `tfx` is a ReaderTaskEither and can be accessed with the `.rte` accessor.
+TIP: The internal state of `tug` is a ReaderTaskEither and can be accessed with the `.rte` accessor.

 ## Fp-ts compatibility